EndPointCorp/end-point-blog/2011/05/25/spree-performance-benchmarking.html.md

 title: Spree Performance Benchmarking
 ---

-I see a lot of questions regarding Spree performance in the [spree-user group](http://groups.google.com/group/spree-user), but they are rarely answered with metrics.
-I put together a quick script using the generic benchmark tool [ab](http://httpd.apache.org/docs/2.0/programs/ab.html) to review some data.
+I see a lot of questions regarding Spree performance in the [spree-user group](https://groups.google.com/forum/#!forum/spree-user), but they are rarely answered with metrics.
+I put together a quick script using the generic benchmark tool [ab](https://httpd.apache.org/docs/2.0/programs/ab.html) to review some data.
 Obviously, the answer to how well a site performs and scales is highly dependent on the host and the consumption of the web application, so the data here needs to be taken with a grain of salt.
 Another thing to note is that only two of the following use cases are running on Rails 3.0 — many of our current Spree clients are on Spree 0.11.2 or older.
 I also included one non-Spree Rails ecommerce application, in addition to a few non-Rails applications for comparison.
-All of the tests were run from my home network, so in theory there shouldn't be bias on performance tests for sites running on End Point servers.
+All of the tests were run from my home network, so in theory there shouldn’t be bias on performance tests for sites running on End Point servers.

 <table cellpadding="5" cellspacing="0" width="100%"><tbody><tr>   <td></td>   <td align="center" colspan="4">ab -n 100</td>   <td></td>  </tr>
 <tr>   <td></td>   <td align="center">-c 2 homepage</td>   <td align="center">-c 20 homepage</td>   <td align="center">-c 2<br/>